 Most business owners who regret their PEO choice made the same mistake: they evaluated based on the sales presentation rather than on the underlying agreement.
 The proposal looks good.
 The demo is smooth.
 The account rep seems sharp.
 Then 18 months later the service has degraded, the pricing has drifted, and the exit feels harder than expected.

 This checklist is built from what experienced advisors review when evaluating a PEO proposal.
-It covers the five areas that matter most: pricing, benefits, workers comp, service model, and contract terms.
+It covers the seven areas that determine whether the arrangement works out: pricing, benefits, workers comp, legal and compliance, service model, contract terms, and implementation.
 Work through it before you sign anything.
+If any item feels unfamiliar, that is the exact reason to keep reading.

-How to use this list: Go through it with the PEO's proposal in front of you.
-For every item where you cannot find a clear answer in the proposal or the service agreement, ask directly — in writing — before signing.
+How to use this list: Go through all 25 items with the PEO's proposal in front of you.
+For every item where you cannot find a clear answer in the proposal or the service agreement, ask directly, in writing, before signing.
 Vague or evasive answers are information.
+Save this page and use it again at renewal.

 Section 1: Pricing and Fees